My Travels to Threadx19 by Erik J. Mickelson

 - Profit is NOT a dirty word

 Aaron Draplin is a pretty cool graphic artist out of Portland, Oregon.
 He creates clean minimalistic logos for companies and events.
 What I enjoyed was Aaron’s passion and excitement for graphic arts.
-It inspired me to look closer at logos and get the feel of the artists emotion they had when creating the logo.
+It inspired me to look closer at logos and get the feel of the artist’s emotions they had when creating the logo.
 Aaron created a really cool book with all his artwork.
 (I am going to buy it on Amazon today).
 I thought it was funny that Aaron doesn’t use an alarm look to wake up.
 He uses the Universe to wake him up.
-He had a table setup with his merch such as stickers, patches and his books.
+He had a table set up with his merch such as stickers, patches, and his books.
 One cool piece of artwork was his Space Shuttle design.

-If you are a printer or embroider and want to increase your knowledge and excitement, I would definitely recommend attending the 2020 Threadx in Phoenix, Arizona.
+This was Threadx19 recap.
+If you are a printer or embroiderer and want to increase your knowledge and excitement, I would definitely recommend attending the 2020 Threadx in Phoenix, Arizona.
 The best thing is you get to network and bounce ideas off others in the industry.

 Northwest Custom Apparel.